Nested Sequents for Intermediate Logics: The Case of G\"odel-Dummett Logics: Nested Sequent Systems

 \begin{proof} The lemma extends the proof of \lem~\ref{lem:general-id}, being shown by induction on the complexity of $\phi$.
 We show the case where $\phi$ is of the form $\forall x \psi$.

 Observe that $y$ is available for $v$ in the $\allli$ rule above since $y$ occurs in the $v$-component, showing that the inference is indeed valid. \end{proof}

-All of our nested calculi can be shown to be cut-free complete, i.e. every \logic-valid nested sequent is derivable in $\mathsf{N}_{\logic}$ with $\mathrm{L} \in \{\ipc, \nd, \cd, \gd, \ndl, \cdl\}$.
+All of our nested calculi can be shown to be cut-free complete.
 This result is proven by providing a (potentially non-terminating) proof-search algorithm $\prove$ for each nested system.
 If $\prove$ terminates, then the input nested sequent has a proof, and if $\prove$ does not terminate, then we show that a counter-model can be constructed witnessing the invalidity of the input nested sequent.
 In the $\gd$, $\ndl$, and $\cdl$ cases, if $\prove$ does not terminate, then the $\lin$ rule plays a crucial role in the extraction of a counter-model.
 As the $\lin$ rule bottom-up linearizes branching structure in a nested sequent, the rule effectively imposes a linear order on the components of a nested sequent, ultimately yielding a counter-model with a linear accessibility relation in the case of failed proof-search.
 As the details of this proof are lengthy and tedious, we defer the proof of cut-free completeness to the appendix (\app~\ref{app:completeness}).